JarnoGerrets/CodeAnalysis/CodeAnalysisService/GraphService/README.md

 - To detect a Singleton, you need to know that a class has a private constructor, holds a static reference, and a property returns that reference.

-All of these checks are much easier on a graph than by inspecting raw syntax.
+All of these checks are much easier on a graph than by inspecting raw syntax and also much faster to perform.

 ---